billkondo/MAC0218/README.md

 ## Running the tests

-To run all tests, simply execute `rspec` on the project root folder:
+For back-end tests, simply run `rspec` on the project root folder and for front-end tests, run `yarn test`:

-In order to execute a specific test run:
+In order to execute a specific back-end test run:

 ```
 rspec path/to/spec/file.rb
 ```

+Back-end tests were developed with Rspec, whilst Front-end tests were developed with Jest and Enzyme.

 ## Deployment